 What is Uterine Sarcoma?

-Most cancer in the body of the uterus—more than 95 percent—starts in the endometrium.
+Most cancer in the uterus—more than 95 percent—starts in the endometrium.
 This is called endometrial cancer or endometrial carcinoma. (“Carcinoma” is the term for cancer that starts in one of the body’s linings or membranes.)
 We discuss endometrial cancer in its own section of the website.

-Rarely, cancer starts in another tissue in the body of the uterus.
+In rare cases, cancer starts in another tissue of the uterus.
 Most of these cancers are uterine sarcoma. (“Sarcoma” is the term for cancer that starts not in a body lining but in one of the body’s other tissues, like muscle, bone, fat, or fibrous tissue.)
 Only about 3% of uterine cancers are uterine sarcoma.
 Other less common uterine cancers are uterine papillary serous carcinoma, clear cell carcinoma, and carcinosarcoma (also called malignant mixed mesodermal tumors or malignant mixed mullerian tumors).

 Uterine sarcoma occurs when cells in the body of the uterus, usually in the muscle layer, begin to grow abnormally.
 These cells do not respond to regular cell growth, division, and death signals like they are supposed to.
 They also don’t organize normally.
 Instead they grow into a tumor, which may break through into other layers of the uterus.